Configure Prometheus Remote Write

 Use the Sysdig agent in environments where an agent can be installed.
 However, use the Prometheus Remote Write to collect metrics from ephemeral or batch jobs that may not exist long enough to be scraped by the agent.

-With the Prometheus Remote Write, you can either monitor metrics through the Monitor UI or you can use PromQL to query the data by using the standard Prometheus query language.
+With Prometheus Remote Write, you can either analyze metrics through the Sysdig Monitor UI, or you can use PromQL, the standard Prometheus query language, to query the data.

 Prerequisites